modernTalker/zero-order-optimization/README.md

-# Zero-order LLM Fine-tuning
+# Zero-order Fine-tuning

-This is a repository for running and comparing LLM fine-tuning methods and for adding custom optimizers (with emphasis on zero-order optimizers).
+This is a repository for running and comparing fine-tuning methods and for adding custom optimizers (with emphasis on zero-order optimizers).
 This README contains: project overview, installation, usage, examples, how to add a custom optimizer, an example `run_script.sh`, and recommended practices.

 ## Table of contents